Lachlan-Mayne/english-notes/pete r/English.md

 - Truman becomes more sensitised to the structured life as he is becoming more aware with what's happening to him
 - Christof tries to incorporate a new love interest in an attempt to keep Truman in Seahaven
 - When Truman starts his proper escape plan the tone shifts to a more serious setting
-- More fake aspects are shown (moon being used as a spo)
+- More fake aspects are shown (moon being used as a spotlight)
+-

 ### **Characters:**